cbor-wg/seq/draft-ietf-cbor-sequence.md

 self-delimiting as well, this stopped being the case when simple values such as single numbers were made valid JSON documents.)

-This specification makes use of the fact that CBOR data items are self-delimiting (there is no delimiter used between items, as there is in JSON Text Sequences {{-jsq}}).

 Decoding a CBOR Sequence works as follows:

 * If the CBOR Sequence is an empty sequence of bytes, the result is an